YusufEmirCosar/LAR/README.md

 | macOS 15 | Xcode AppleClang, warnings-as-errors | 6.11.2 |
 | Windows | Visual Studio 2022 MSVC, warnings-as-errors | 6.11.2 |

-Qt 6.10.3 is the source/API minimum; CI tracks the patched Qt 6.11 line.
-A platform/version outside the matrix may build, but is not release evidence until its strict and GPU jobs are added.
+Qt 6.10.3 is the source/API minimum.
+The only checked-in CI workflow currently covers Windows/MSVC with Qt 6.11.2; the GCC, Clang, and AppleClang rows describe evidence still required for a cross-platform release, not jobs that presently exist.
+A platform/version outside the matrix may build, but is not release evidence until its strict and GPU results are obtained.
 See Qt's official [release-support table](https://doc.qt.io/qt-6/qt-releases.html) and [Qt 6.11.2 release notice](https://www.qt.io/blog/qt-6.11.2-released).